 At Zoology Foundation we commit to giving the animals in our care a forever home that is as happy and free of stress as possible.
 Through training and enrichment, we hope to decrease the amount of stress the animals feel during their necessary daily care and vet care.
 We also aim to promote each individual’s confidence and resiliency.
 These animal husbandry programs will enhance the safety for animals, staff, and guest interactions.

-Currently, the Zoology Foundation does not offer a volunteer program as we move through the covid era.
+Currently, the Zoology Foundation does not offer a volunteer program.
 We know that volunteers programs can be very beneficial and have appreciated all of the volunteers we have had work with us in the past.
-If you would like to be notified if and when we do start a volunteer program, please sign-up for our newsletter or follow us on Facebook.
+To follow Zoology Foundation happenings, please sign-up for our newsletter or follow us on Facebook.

 ZoFo currently has about 150 animals onsite.
 A majority of our animals are rescues or owner surrenders.
 For whatever reason, if a previous family is no longer able to take care of their animals, they will contact us to surrender their animal.
 Learn some of our animal’s stories by visiting our residents page!

 In order to surrender an animal to the Zoology Foundation, you must first fill our a surrender form.
 This, as well as additional information, can be found on our request support page.
 If we are unable to take that animal for whatever reason, we work hard to help you find a suitable home that will work out.

 Additionally, if you find a domestic or wild animal that may need help, we encourage you to check out the resource page to figure out the best plan of action for that animal